A young woman at a desk examining a screen full of data, while a young man perches on the desk and gestures to the screen

 Careers

 Students enrolled in the supply chain management major have access to excellent internship opportunities and earn some of the highest salaries at the School of Business.
-The average full-time salary for members of the graduating class of 2022 with a supply chain management certificate (offered prior to implementation of the supply chain management major) was approximately $66,000, while the average monthly internship salary was $3,300.
+The average full-time salary for members of the graduating class of 2024 with a supply chain management degree was approximately $74,000, while the average monthly internship salary was $3,934.

-Some of the companies that recruit students with a specialization in supply chain management include (but are not limited to):
+Some of the companies that recruit supply chain management majors include (but are not limited to):

 • Amazon